Military service: Pakistan

 Like India, Pakistan has always maintained a purely volunteer military.
 However, in the immediate aftermath of independence, and the 1948 war; at a time when the army was just reorganising from a colonial force to a new national army; militias raised for service from, the Frontier, Punjab and Kashmir were often raised from locals tribe; each tribe was given a quota and many of the individuals sent did not "volunteer" in the strictest sense (though many did).

 Panama

 Panama officially abolished the entire military in 1992, and transformed it into National Police.

 Philippines

 Conscription in the Philippines has been implemented at several points in the country's history.
 As of 2023, no mandatory conscription is in effect in the Philippines and military service is entirely voluntary.
-It was introduced prior to World War II during the Philippine Commonwealth in 1935 with a term of enlistment of 5 and a half months.
+It was introduced prior to World War II during the Philippine Commonwealth in 1935 with a term of enlistment of 5 1/2 months.
+Another instance was during the Presidency of Ferdinand Marcos, where two Presidential Decrees with terms of conscripting trainees into emergency military service were passed.
+The first was in 1973, with a period of 12 months.
+The second was in 1974, with a period of 18 months.
 However, mandatory military service remains a possibility in the Philippines as Section 4, Article II of the Constitution of the Philippines states: